spkdroid/BumbleBee/README.md

   <br>
 </h1>

-Bumble Bee provides breaking news based on the country.
+Bumble Bee provides breaking news in short or brief less than 100 words.
+The breaking news inside the application are provided based on the country.